WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 ### The Bottom, or Empty Type (`⊥`)

 This type describes the set of all values which *can't be computed*[^turing].
 This set is usually empty for any normal programming language (Ø).
-No Turing complete language can express values with no computable representation.

 [^turing]: When I say can't be computed, I mean it in the [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) sense.

 No object can be cast to bottom since it is an empty set.

-An example of such a type is Kotlin's `Nothing`. `Nothing` is a type that cannot be constructed, which means it cannot be passed or returned either.
+An example of such a type is Kotlin's `Nothing`.
 It is considered an error for an instance of `Nothing` to exist.
 The way Kotlin prevents `Nothing` from being instantiated is [by setting its constructor to be private](https://github.com/JetBrains/kotlin/blob/7a7d392b3470b38d42f80c896b7270678d0f95c3/core/builtins/native/kotlin/Nothing.kt#L23).

 The Java version of this type is [`Void`](https://docs.oracle.com/javase/8/docs/api/java/lang/Void.html), the wrapper class for the `void` primitive type.
-It is impossible to construct a `Void` instance because its constructor is private; thus, the only value a `Void` variable can hold is `null`.
+It is, again, impossible to construct a `Void` instance because its constructor is private.
+You will never find a `Void` variable that holds a value other than `null`.

 Now, you may feel that this fact disqualifies `Void` from being the bottom type; after all, any `Void` variable can still contain the value `null`, meaning `Void` *can* be represented.

-For the purposes of this article, let's make it a rule for this discussion that `null` is not a valid value of *any* type in the JVM unless nullability is explicitly mentioned as a property of the type.
-Otherwise, `null` merely indicates the lack of a value.
+To solve this paradox, let's make it a rule for this discussion that `null` is not a valid value of *any* type in the JVM unless nullability is explicitly mentioned as a property of the type.
+We shall assume by default that `null` merely indicates the lack of a value.

 ### The Top Type (`⊤`)

 This type represents every value of every type - the universal set of values, `U`.
-So `java.lang.Object`, basically.
+Java's top type is `java.lang.Object`.
 In Kotlin, this type is named `Any`.
 Meanwhile, `C` does as it do and overloads `void` by using `void *` to represent a pointer that can refer to a value of any type instead.
 How droll!

-Every object can be cast to top since every value is present within `U`.
+Every object can be cast to top since `U` contains every value that exists.

 There isn't much to say about top other than that a variable of this type can hold anything.
 Including a value of the bottom type.
 Good luck finding that value, though.

 ### The Unit Type (`()`)

-This type has one possible value: it is an `enum` with a single variant.
+This type has only one value.
 There is only one instance of that one value, and it is impossible to create more of it.

 Java's `void` primitive technically works like this.
 When a method returns `void`, you can treat it as if it implicitly returns the sole instance of the `void` type under the hood (This is *not* how the JVM handles `void`).
 Java deviates from the theoretical norm in that `void` can never be passed into a method as a parameter.

+{{< note-alert >}}
 The truth is, Java just mashes the bottom and the unit types together to give us `void`.
+{{< /note-alert >}}

 You can technically simulate the unit type in Java by declaring a new class that is final and has no fields other than a static instance value.
-Then, you'd be able to treat that instance as the sole instance of the unit type.
+You would then be able to treat that instance as the sole unit type value.

-In fact, this is precisely how Kotlin defines its unit type, `Unit`.
+In fact, this is precisely how Kotlin defines its own `Unit`.
 If you navigate to the definition of `Unit`, you'll see how simply it is defined; [it's just an `object`](https://github.com/JetBrains/kotlin/blob/7a7d392b3470b38d42f80c896b7270678d0f95c3/core/builtins/src/kotlin/Unit.kt#L22)!

-Kotlin allows you to use `Unit` anywhere, including as a parameter to a method.
+Unlike Java, Kotlin allows you to use `Unit` anywhere, including as a parameter to a method.
 The following snippet is thus legal:

 ```kotlin
 fun identity(param1: Unit): Unit = param1